programmfabrik/easydb-documentation/content/technical/api/user/_index.en.md

 ## Returning password hashes

 > This should only be used for migrations, and is protected by multiple settings and rights.
-Since this might pose a security risk, this should be avoided!
+Since this might pose a security risk, it should be avoided!

 By requesting the users with `&include_password=true`, the user records will include the password hash and crypt method (see [Full format](/en/technical/types/user/#a-name-full-a-full-format))